Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 Differentiation layer — How does your solution differ from alternatives?
 What are the three to five things you do better than anyone else?
 What are the areas where competitors have an edge, and how do you handle those objections?

-Certification checkpoint: At the end of Week 2, the rep should pass a product knowledge assessment.
-This can be a written test, a verbal quiz, or — ideally — a recorded practice pitch where they explain the product to a "prospect" (their manager or a peer).
-They do not need to be perfect.
-They need to demonstrate baseline competency.
+Certification checkpoint: At the end of Week 2, the rep should pass a product knowledge assessment — a written test, a verbal quiz, or ideally a recorded practice pitch with a manager or peer playing prospect.
+Not perfection — baseline competency.

 Week 3: ICP, Personas, and Messaging